 What functions do Elders have as part of the Governance Board?

 In addition to general Board responsibilities, Elders will shepherd by taking responsibility to:

-- Maintain doctrinal purity among all ministry entities directly related to PVC and encourage sound doctrine among all attendees.
+Maintain doctrinal purity among all ministry entities directly related to PV and encourage sound doctrine among all attendees.

 Can I get married at Pleasant Valley Church?

 Weddings at Pleasant Valley are for regular attendees, members, and children of such.
 If you fit that criteria, and would like to talk further, please call the church office, 507.452.5518.
 The next step is to meet with the pastor you’d like to officiate at your wedding.
 The pastor will speak with you about things he feels are important in your journey and future plans.
 Once the pastor agrees to perform your ceremony, our office staff will talk through scheduling and fees with you.